Juippi/ghostsyn/doc/README.rst

 Triggering envelope sets it to attack stage, where its output increases until set threshold, where it switches to decay.

+Reverb
+^^^^^^

+Stereo delay/reverb consisting of delay lines with variable number of pseudorandomly placed taps and LP filters.
+For stability,
+<number of taps> * <feedback> shouldn't exceed 1 by too much.
+LP filter
+coefficient should be in [0.0, 1.0] with higher values meaning lower cutoff.

 TODO
 ----